Sign of times: Jets defense out to eliminate explosive plays - WHIZ News

 “That comes with so many reps and time, especially when you play a zone defense like we do,” Saleh said.
 “Man coverage, you’re body on a body — it’s easy stuff.
 But when you play a zone that we do, your job as a player is to eliminate your explosive, so you can be aggressive on things in front.
 Again, that takes lots of reps.”

 NOTES: Saleh confirmed LT Mekhi Becton will have surgery on his injured right knee and will still be out a minimum of four to eight weeks.
 “There’s still a lot of things that need to be found,” Saleh said.
-“There’s still decisions to be made so we’re hopeful, but at the same time, we’re just waiting for him to go through his process.” … WRs Jamison Crowder (groin) and Keelan Cole (knee) are trending toward playing, but Saleh said they’ll be game-time decisions.
+“There’s still decisions to be made so we’re hopeful, but at the same time, we’re just waiting for him to go through his process.” … WRs Jamison Crowder (groin) and Keelan Cole (knee) were listed as questionable to play Sunday, and Saleh said earlier they would be game-time decisions.
+Both were limited at practice Friday. … LB Jamien Sherwood (ankle) didn’t practice and is doubtful. … OL Chuma Edoga (non-COVID-19 illness) didn’t practice and is questionable. … CB Isaiah Dunn (shoulder) was limited and is also questionable.

 —